simonratner/node-encrypted-attr/README.md

     * Query injection via unsanitized input

-Specifically, this does *not* provide any protection in cases of a compromised web app host, app-level vulnerabilities, or accidental leaks into persistent logs.
-It is also in no way a substitute for actually encrypting your backups, sanitizing all you input, et cetera.
+Specifically, this does *not* provide any protection in cases of a compromised app host, app-level vulnerabilities, or accidentally leaking sensitive data into logs.
+It is also not a substitute for actually encrypting your backups, sanitizing your input, et cetera.

 # Install